Get started

 -

-In the DoiT console, select Integrate from the top navigation bar, and then select Assets.
+In the DoiT console, select Data ingestion and integrations > Integrations from the top navigation mega menu.

 -

-Select Kubernetes from the left-hand menu.
+On the Kubernetes integration card, select Manage.
 Here you'll find all the clusters uncovered via the daily scan by the DoiT platform.
-Self-managed clusters will not appear in the list until you add them separately as instructed in Connect self-managed clusters.

 -